yellowtrr/cnoc-simulator/README.md

 # cnoc-simulator
-A NoC simulator written in C
+A Network on Chip simulator written in C

 ## Features